-Beginning in September 2002, observations have been carried out with the ACIS in the stowed position, shielded from the sky by the SIM structure, and collecting data in normal imaging TE VF mode at -120C.
+Beginning in September 2002 and continuing until June 2012, observations have been carried out with the ACIS in the stowed position, shielded from the sky by the SIM structure, and collecting data in normal imaging TE VF mode at -120C.
 Chips I0, I2, I3, S1, S2, S3 were exposed.
 The SIM position was chosen so that the on-board calibration source did not illuminate the ACIS chips.
 This allowed us to characterize the non-celestial contribution to X-ray background (i.e., from charged particles).
-The resulting spectra from different chips are shown in Figure 6.21.
+The resulting spectra from different chips are shown in Figure 6.23.
 Chip S2 is similar to the ACIS-I chips (denoted I023 in the figure) and not shown for clarity.